ankitjoshi/Sitecore-Item-Audit-Tool/README.md

 •	\sitecore\admin\SitecoreItemAudit.aspx

-# How to use
+## How to use

 Once package installed- tool can be accessed like- http://yourhostname/sitecore/admin/SitecoreItemAudit.aspx

 Fields description:

-1) Root path/ID(Page Items)- This field is to specify Path or ID under which your page items(which has presentation) exists.
+**1) Root path/ID(Page Items)-** This field is to specify Path or ID under which your page items(which has presentation) exists.
 	For example- If you site structure is sitecore->content->home (under which you have all your page items) then you would have to set the ID of home item or path of home item to this field.

-2) Page template folder path/ID- This field is to specify the folder path or ID under which you have your page templates created, for example- if your template structure is- /sitecore/templates/Project/SiteName/Page Types, then you would have to set this path or ID of this to this field.
+**2) Page template folder path/ID-** This field is to specify the folder path or ID under which you have your page templates created, for example- if your template structure is- /sitecore/templates/Project/SiteName/Page Types, then you would have to set this path or ID of this to this field.
 If you have multiple locations where your page templates are stored, then you can pass multiple IDs or paths to this field.
 Root path/ID(Page Items) field is required to show the correct report of page templates and once done you will have the following details from each template: